The job of a QA tester is not something that comes handy. They are hardworking individuals assigned with difficult tasks on a regular basis.

 Before you go to attend one, please make sure you have rehearsed some of these questions with a friend.
 You will surely be helped at the end of this.

 1. Tell me something about yourself?

 I started off my career as a QA in the year ____.
 Since then I have worked on several operating systems such as Windows 2000, Windows 95, and Windows XP etc. Testing applications come very handy to me.
-I have taken care of applications such as Java, Visual basics, CC+ etc. Client server applications and web based applications are also fall under this category.
+I have taken care of applications such as Java, Visual basics, CC+ etc. Client-server applications and web-based applications also fall under this category.

 Being a QA, I also have experience in the field of writing.
 Test Plans, Test Cases are a few examples.
 I have also attended several meetings with project managers and business analysts.